dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release.md

       Preview release (exclude 3.1 if separate runtime-deps Dockerfiles were defined):

           imageBuilder.pathArgs: --path 'src/*/3.1/*' --path 'src/*/5.0/*' --path 'src/*/6.0/*' --path 'src/monitor/*'
-1. - [ ] Confirm images have been ingested by MCR
 1. - [ ] Confirm READMEs have been updated in [Docker Hub](https://hub.docker.com/_/microsoft-dotnet)

 ## 2. Sample Images (Not needed for Preview-only release)